-As Route 66 travelers begin the journey south of Kingman on the Oatman Highway, little will immediately be seen with the exception of a dozen ram-shackle houses and hundreds of yucca plants.
+As Route 66 travelers begin the journey south of Kingman on the Oatman Highway, little will immediately be seen with the exception of a dozen ramshackle houses and hundreds of yucca plants.
 However, the elevation is rising and the road soon begins its ascent into the mountains.
 Soon, travelers will come to the small roadside stop of Cool Springs Camp.
 Gleaming in its appearance today, visitors might be surprised to learn it wasn’t so long ago that this wonderful camp had gone completely to ruin.

 Cool Springs Camp

-In the 1930s, James Walker moved his family from Huntington, Indiana to operate the camp, improving the station and building eight tourist cabins.
-However, sometime later, the couple divorced, leaving Mrs. Walker and the children to run the camp.
+In the 1930s, James Walker moved his family from Huntington, Indiana, to operate the camp, improving the station and building eight tourist cabins.
+However, the couple divorced sometime later, leaving Mrs. Walker and the children to run the camp.

-The camp continued to flourish and Mrs. Walker remarried a man named Floyd Spidell.
+The camp continued to flourish, and Mrs. Walker remarried a man named Floyd Spidell.
 After World War II, when people began to travel at a pace never seen before, the chicken dinners served at Cool Camp became famous for the many travelers making their way to California.

 It was briefly rebuilt for the movie “Universal Soldier” in 1991, then promptly blown up.
-However, in 2001, the camp was purchased by Ned and Michelle Leuchtner and the delicate restoration process was begun.
+However, in 2001, the camp was purchased by Ned and Michelle Leuchtner, and the delicate restoration process was begun.
 In 2004, with the help of builder Dennis DeChenne, Ned fully restored the Cool Springs Camp station based on old photos.
 Cool Springs opened to a new generation of Route 66’rs, featuring a gift shop and museum.
-Today, a stop at Cool Springs is a must for photo opportunities, a soda, and to view the gift shop and museum.
+Today, a stop at Cool Springs is a must for photo opportunities, a soda, and viewing the gift shop and museum.